piperinnshall/Notes/VUW2025/25.1.CLAS207/May-28.md

 This causes Augustine to write *City of God*.

-Augustine siezed Rome in a matter of hours.
+Alaric siezed Rome in a matter of hours.

 ## Foundation of Constantinople